 The truth is that all of Canada’s options can be read in racially-charged ways.
 This isn’t because people are unfairly reading into the sketches, it’s because life in Canada is, in fact, racially-charged.
 When race matters, it matters, all claims to colorblindness aside.

-Thanks to Craig G., Tom Megginson, Jesse, Helen, and Alex, an MLIS from McGill, for the submission!Lisa Wade is a professor of sociology at Occidental College.
+Thanks to Craig G., Tom Megginson, Jesse, Helen, and Alex, an MLIS from McGill, for the submission!Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.